[.blog-callout]

 Customize different pages and sections.

-List blocks: Display your Google Sheets data in list format; configure columns and data types.
+Table and list blocks: display your Google Sheets data in table or list format; configure columns and data types.

 Create detailed views for individual records, allowing users to click on a list item and see more information.